Does the idea of marketing your business make you cringe?

 Whether you offer coaching, a course, or offer a service like web design or copywriting, your role as a guide is to offer a clear plan or blueprint to help your client achieve his aims, to reach the sunny destination.
 You promise you can help him out and you tell him exactly how you’ll do this.

-So, to create persuasive marketing content, describe the process you go through with your clients.
+So, to create a persuasive sales pitch, describe the process you go through with your clients.
 How do you work?
 What do you deliver?
 And how will your customer feel at the end of the journey?

 How your content serves your storytelling